mailto:firstname.lastname@example.orgMore bicycle articles by David S. Lawyer

 This type of ratchet or one-way-clutch also provides for freewheeling where a bicycle wheel can spin, even when the pedals aren't being turned.
 All modern bicycles (including derailleurs) have freewheeling.
 But during the "golden age" of the bicycle in the 1890's, bicycles were not freewheeling and one had to pump (rotate ones feet) even when coasting.
 Free-wheeling principles are essential to the operation of the 3-speed hub.
 These mechanisms not only allow the 3-speed to freewheel, but also serve as clutches.

 If you don't understand the ratcheting mechanism, get a hand wood saw (or possibly just a saw blade) and a common screwdriver (for slotted screws).
-Place the saw on a table with the long back of the blade on the table and the teeth pointing upwards to the ceiling or sky.
+Hold the saw level with the teeth pointing upwards to the ceiling or sky.
 Look at the teeth.
 Each tooth has one side nearly vertical and the other side sloped, forming a triangle.
-Take the screwdriver, place one side of its blade in parallel contact with the side of a sloped tooth of the saw (the screwdriver is tilted).
+Then set the saw, teeth upward, on a table (or the like).
+Take the screwdriver, place the one side of its blade in parallel contact with the side of a sloped tooth of the saw (the screwdriver is tilted).
 Using a finger pressed against the screwdriver blade to keep the screwdriver blade from slipping off the saw-blade try sliding the screwdriver along the saw-blade.
-Note that for one direction of such sliding the screwdriver blade slides easily (with bumps) along the saw-blade.
+Note that for one direction of such sliding the screwdriver blade slides easily along the saw-blade.
 But push in the opposite direction and it will not slide but will push on the whole saw.
 This is like the action of a ratchet.
 Here the saw teeth are the "dogs" and the screwdriver blade is the "pawl".
 If you push on the screwdriver, it drives the saw.
 But if you pull on the saw in the same direction with the screwdriver kept stationary, the saw will just "freewheel" in that direction and the screwdriver and saw are not locked together anymore.

 What do pawls look like.
 They only bear a little resemblance to a screwdriver blade (used in the example above) since they must be attached to the periphery of a rotating object and engage with a dog by spring action.
 So if you had to mount a screwdriver blade on a rotary part, you would likely make the blade and shaft rectangular, put a hole in it to mount it using a pin, and let it pivot abound the pin.
 You would also provide a small spring that pushes the tip of the pawl gently against the dog ring so that it will rub against the dog ring.
 There might even be some mechanism to retract the pawls so that they disengage from the dog ring, but more on this later.